 What is an undergraduate conference and why should I get involved?

-An undergraduate research conference is an event designed to promote, share and celebrate work undertaken by you as undergraduates, as part of your study.
-It’s about coming together as a community of undergraduates to showcase projects and learn about the contribution you make through your work to the whole University community.
+An undergraduate research conference is an event designed to promote, share and celebrate work undertaken as part of your undergraduates study.
+It’s about coming together as a community of undergraduates to showcase projects, meet fellow students researching the same & different topics and learn about the contribution you make through your work to the whole University community and potentially beyond.

-Conventionally a conference would be held face-to-face at a large venue and consist of oral presentations, paper poster displays, display stands to visit and lunch!
-The Covid-10 pandemic has presented us with an opportunity to run the 2021 conference in a different way, wholly online and for all undergraduates across the Lancaster University Teaching Partnership.
-This means it will be a truly global showcase of undergraduate research with opportunities to meet and talk to students from across continents and cultures.
-This includes all 8 LU partners, spanning the UK, China, Germany, Ghana and Malaysia.
+Conventionally a conference would be held face-to-face at a large venue and consist of oral presentations, paper poster displays, display stands to visit and lunch! in 2021 the Covid-10 pandemic presented us with an opportunity to run the conference in a different way, wholly online and for all undergraduates across the Lancaster University Teaching Partnership to contibute and participate.
+The 2021 conference was a truly global showcase of undergraduate research with students joining us from across continents and cultures.
+UGs from all 8 LU partners, spanning the UK, China, Germany, Ghana and Malaysia contibuted by supporting and/or presenting at the conference.

-You can participate in the undergraduate conference in many ways.
+For the 2022 Conference we are building on the 2021 success, staying online and staying global!
+There are many ways in which you can participate in the undergraduate conference.
 You can connect with fellow undergraduates by presenting your project and research findings, help with conference organisation and supporting roles to enhance your employability skills, or simply join as a delegate to view the presentations and online activities and be inspired by the global research going on at Lancaster University.

-The conference is free and open to all undergraduate students across the Teaching Partnership who are registered on a Lancaster University degree.
-It’s a great opportunity for you to network with fellow student and find out about a wide range of topics which may be totally new to you.
+The conference is free and open to all undergraduate students participating as part of a Lancaster University Partnership course, including UGs on ‘Study Abroad’ schemes.
+It’s a great opportunity for you to network with fellow student, find out about a wide range of topics which may be totally new to you and gain new skills.
 Join us!

 Present your project or research work

-Showcase your research project to conference delegates from a global audience, in the form of an online webpage poster-style presentation, on our conference website.
+Showcase your research project to the conference delegates, a global audience.
+This will take the form of an online webpage poster-style presentation, on our conference website along with an optional live question and answer session hosted by a undergraduate advocate.
 This opportunity is open to all undergraduates from across the Teaching Partnerships in their 2nd, 3rd & 4th years of study.

 There is an application process.
 Visit the conference presentation pages for details and advice on how to prepare your application, and links to the application form.
-Applicants are advised to discuss ideas with their Supervisor before the end of term.
+Applicants are advised to discuss ideas with their supervisor before the end of term and need to be approved by supervisor on submission.

 Join the conference support teams